 Naruto Shippuden is an anime and in the top five in the ranking.
 In this anime a boy named Naruto who is a ninja.
 At the beginning Naruto Uzumaki is very lonely.

-He don’t have Parents or someone other who cares about him.
+He don’t have parents or someone other who cares about him.
 Naruto Uzumaki is carrying a fox spirit in his self, but he hate him.
 Naruto want that the people respect him, so he decided to be hokage.
 Only a small percent of people become a hokage.
 A hokage is like a mayor, but the hokage is the best ninja in the country.
-He trained hard to be the best, later Naruto get friends and he also found a new friend Kurama, his fox spirit.
+He trained hard to be the best, later Naruto get friends and he also finds a new friend Kurama, his fox spirit.
 Together they defeat all opponents and Naruto Uzumaki get hokage!